zenml-io/zenml/docs/book/stacks-and-components/component-guide/writing-custom-components.md

 # Integrate ZenML with your tooling stack

 ZenML is built on the philosophy of composability and reusability.
-It allows users to develop custom component flavors for each type of pipeline component.
+It allows users to develop custom component flavors for each type of stack component.
 This guide will help you understand what a flavor is, and how you can develop and register your own custom flavor in ZenML.

-## Understanding Component Flavors
+## Understanding component flavors

 In ZenML, a component type is a broad category that defines the functionality of a pipeline component.
 Each type can have multiple flavors, which are specific implementations of the component type.
 For instance, the type `orchestrator` can have flavors like `local`, `kubernetes`, etc. Each flavor is a unique implementation of the orchestrator functionality.